BIOS1140/BIOS1140.github.io/docs/assignment-04.md

 c) **Optional**: create a function called `calc_geno_from_counts()` that takes a vector of genotype counts as an argument, and then calls first `calc_p()`, then `geno_freq()` to get expected genotype frequencies directly from genotype counts.

-For the rest of the assignment, feel free to use these functions, and create new functions if you like.
+For the rest of the assignment, feel free to use these functions, and create new functions if you like.  _Note: be aware that `calc_geno()` calculates_ expected _genotype frequencies, and cannot be used where you need_ observed _genotype frequencies_.

 #### 2. Fitness {-}